Skip to main content

 • Weight: 10.58 pounds

-The Ninja performed so well, you could have convinced me that both the breaded and battered chicken was fried in a cast iron skillet.
+The Ninja Air Fryer performed so well, you could have convinced us that both the breaded and battered chicken was fried in a cast iron skillet.

 French fries were good but not perfect.
-They didn’t quite have the crunch that you get from a deep fryer or the Philips, which can even crisp up a whole bag of frozen fries at once.
-However, the Ninja is about a quarter of the price of the Philips and is nowhere near as big or heavy.
+They didn’t quite have the crunch that you get from a deep fryer or out top pick, the Ninja Speedi.
+However, this Ninja is about half the price of its cousin and is nowhere near as big or heavy.

 On the Ninja, you’ll find digital temperature controls and settings for reheating, roasting, and dehydrating.
 More options make for more complicated controls, but it’s not difficult to master the necessary steps.
 The nonstick basket can be washed in the dishwasher, too.
 It also includes a stainless-steel rack for multilevel cooking.